-With your very own Dachshund stuffed animal, you’ll be able to commemorate your Dachsie pet except this one won’t hog all the covers!
-Your Dachshund pet may even get a little jealous of all the attention you give your new plushie pet – the ultimate Weiner dog!
+With your very own Dachshund stuffed animal, you’ll be able to commemorate your Dachsie pet.
+This one just won’t hog all the covers!
+Your Dachshund pet may even get a little jealous of all the attention you give your new plushie pet – the ultimate Weiner dog.

 |Reg. $249||Sale! $199|

 6 month interest-free financing available.
 Learn more.